 One way to avoid this problem is to ask DMV for a hearing on the issue of whether you willfully refused to take the breath test.
 This will delay the revocation until the hearing, which can take months.
 Even if you clearly refused, you can use the time to make arrangements for how you will get by without being able to drive.
 Frequently, we have found that the police don’t show up for these hearings.
 Without the officer’s testimony we, and by we, I mean you, win by default.
 Winning not only lifts the revocation, it can help us in a trial on your DWI case as well.
 Even if the officer shows and we lose the hearing, it can help with your trial because it gives us a chance to fully question the officer under oath.
 We get a clear, complete preview of the prosecutors’ case and a preview of the way that the officer stands up to questioning.

 Obviously, this is a complicated area of the law with a number of competing concerns and we have only touched on a handful in this brief video.
 The most important thing that you can do when accused of Driving While Impaired is to hire a skilled, experienced law firm to protect your rights.
-Call the trial lawyers at Kurtz & Blum as soon as possible.
+Call us at 919-832-7700 as soon as possible.
 We can help.
 At Kurtz & Blum, we're in your corner.

-Our DWI attorneys help people throughout Wake County, North Carolina.
+A Raleigh DWI attorney can help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Knightdale, Cary, Garner, Fuquay-Varina, Morrisville, Holly Springs, Zebulon, Apex, Rolesville, Raleigh, Wake Forest, New Hope and Wendell.